Oil prices fall as Trump demands OPEC cut prices

 OPEC and Russia announced in June they were willing to raise output to address concerns of emerging supply shortages due to unplanned disruptions from Venezuela to Libya, and likely also to replace a potential fall in Iranian supplies due to U.S. sanctions.

-NAB said its oil price forecasts "point to Brent spending the next few months largely in the mid-to-high $70s (per barrel) range, although meaningful OPEC-Russia output increases could push prices lower later in the year and higher U.S. shale production should impose an upside limit on WTI."
+Meanwhile, China's commerce ministry said on Thursday the United States is "opening fire on the entire world," warning that Washington's proposed tariffs on Chinese goods will hit international supply chains.

-Meanwhile, China's commerce ministry on Thursday warned that U.S. tariffs, which Washington plans to impose on an estimated $34 billion worth of Chinese imports on Friday, will hit global supply chains.
+The comments came as Washington plans to impose tariffs on an estimated $34 billion worth of Chinese imports on Friday.

-China's customs agency said on its website that Chinese tariffs on U.S. goods, likely including crude oil supplies which have soared over the last two years, will take effect immediately after U.S. tariffs on China goods kick in.
+China's customs agency said on its website that Chinese tariffs on U.S. goods. would immediately be implemented in retaliation.

+However, the Chinese government has not yet specified a date on which it may introduce duties on U.S. crude imports.
+The latter have soared in the last two years to around 400,000 barrels per day in July, worth around $1 billion at current market prices.

+If introduced, an import duty of 25 percent would make U.S. crude uncompetitive in China, forcing its refiners to seek alternative supplies.

+"Tariffs will close the U.S. export arbitrage opportunity to China," Goldman Sachs said, although it added that finding alternative supplies would be "fairly easy" for Chinese refiners.

-(Reporting by Henning Gloystein; editing by Richard Pullin)
+(Reporting by Henning Gloystein; editing by Richard Pullin and Kenneth Maxwell)